 The provision of allotments, amenity/natural green space, parks, and recreation grounds, children’s play space and youth play space to include improvements to the cricket pavilion, improvements to the Tomlin Ground (Cranbrook Rugby Club), including to the changing rooms and club house, improvements to pitches at King George Field in Sissinghurst, including converting adult pitches to junior pitches;

 Cranbrook and Sissinghurst PC Response > This is confusing.
-It barely seems to recognise the different needs of Cranbrook and Sissinghurst and seems to muddle them all together.
-This is indicative of the apparent lack of understanding demonstrated by TWBC towards this Parish. ; the Planning Department should-There is also no mention of Cranbrook Football Club, and our hope to return it to the town.
+It barely seems to recognise the different needs of different parts of the Parish, and seems to muddle them all together.
+This is indicative of the apparent lack of understanding demonstrated by TWBC towards this Parish.
+New facilities will be required in proximity to development and also at the activity centres; the Planning Department should demand their inclusion at the pre-planning stage.
+There is also no mention of Cranbrook Football Club, and our hope to return it to the town.

 Extending the Crane Valley public access route westwards and eastwards with consideration for biodiversity and ancient woodland;